FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 # Build your own pynxtools plugin

+The pynxtools [dataconverter](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter) is used to convert experimental data to NeXus/HDF5 files based on any provided [NXDL schemas](https://manual.nexusformat.org/nxdl.html#index-1).
+The converter allows extending support to other data formats by allowing extensions called `readers`.
+There exist a set of [built-in pynxtools readers](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter/readers) as well as [pynxtools plugins](../reference/plugins.md) to convert supported data files for some experimental techniques into compliant NeXus files.

-Your current data is not supported yet by the [built-in pynxtools readers](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter/readers) or any of the officially supported [pynxtools plugins](../reference/plugins.md)?
+Your current data is not supported yet by the built-in pynxtools readers or the officially supported pynxtools plugins?

 Don't worry, the following how-to will guide you through the steps of writing a reader for your own data.

 ## Getting started

 You should start by creating a clean repository that implements the following structure (for a plugin called ```pynxtools-plugin```):
 ```
 pynxtools-plugin